 Stock Incentive Plans.
 We introduced the 2004 Stock Incentive Plan (the "2004 Stock Plan") in April 2004 and the 2010 Stock Plan in May 2010.
 The 2010 Stock Plan, which is administered by the Compensation Committee, enables us to grant equity awards to our key employees, including our named executive officers, and our non-employee directors.
 It replaced the 2004 Stock Plan, which served a similar purpose but currently governs only awards that were granted prior to our adoption of the 2010 Stock Plan.
 No further awards will be made under the 2004 Stock Plan.
-We adopted these plans because we believe that long term performance is achieved though an ownership culture that rewards and encourages long term performance by our named executive officers though the use of stock-based awards.
-We sought and obtained stockholder approval of certain provisions of the 2010 Stock Plan and our Annual Incentive Plan at the 2014 Annual Meeting for purposes of permitting qualifying compensation awarded under the plans to be qualified as performance-based compensation 162(m) of the Code.
+We adopted these plans because we believe that long term performance is achieved through an ownership culture that rewards and encourages long term performance by our named executive officers though the use of stock-based awards.
+We sought and obtained stockholder approval of certain provisions of the 2010 Stock Plan and our Annual Incentive Plan at the 2014 Annual Meeting for purposes of permitting qualifying compensation awarded under the plans to be qualified as performance-based compensation under Section 162(m) of the Code.

 Long Term Equity Program.
-The Compensation Committee established our current long-term incentive program for our executive officers beginning in 2013 ..
+The Compensation Committee established our current long-term incentive program for our executive officers beginning in 2013.
 Under this program, we make annual grants of performance share units and time-vesting restricted stock units to our executive officers under our 2010 Stock Plan.

 Performance Share Units.
-The performance share units granted in 2014 made up 60% of the total long-term incentive award opportunity for our named executive officers.
+The performance share units granted in 2015 made up 60% of the total long-term incentive award opportunity for our named executive officers.
 The target number of units granted was determined as of the grant date based on the average closing price during the 30 trading days prior to the grant date.
 The threshold, target and maximum number of performance share units subject to these awards for our named executive officers were as follows:

 Name Threshold Target Maximum

-James Janik 25,939 38,908
+James Janik 18,726 28,089

-Robert McCormick 12,643 18,964
+Robert McCormick 9,128 13,692

-Mark Adamson 7,351 11,026
+Mark Adamson 5,307 7,961

-Keith Hagelin 7,047 10,570
+Keith Hagelin - 5,087 7,631

-The performance goal for the performance share units granted in 2014 was the sum of target cumulative free cash flow ("FCF") for each single year during the 2012-2014 performance period.
+The performance goal for the performance share units granted in 2015 was the sum of target cumulative free cash flow ("FCF") for each single year during the 2013-2015 performance period.
 Our FCF is defined as cash generated by operating activities, less net cash used in investing activities, adjusted for non-recurring items, as approved by the Compensation Committee.
-The target cumulative FCF for 2012, 2013 and 2014 was \$32.7 million, \$28.5 million and \$30.5 million, respectively.
-The sum of these, which constituted the target level performance goal for the performance share units, was \$91.7 million.
-The threshold level of cumulative FCF for the performance share units was \$65.2 million.
-If our actual cumulative FCF for 2012-2014 met or exceeded \$65.2 million, then the threshold number of performance share units would be earned.
-If our actual cumulative FCF for 2012-2014 met or exceeded \$91.7 million, then the target number of performance share units would be earned.
-If our actual cumulative FCF for 2012-2014 met or exceeded \$91.7 million, then the target number of performance share units would be earned.
-If our actual cumulative FCF for 2012-2014 met or exceeded \$91.7 million, then the target number of performance share units would be earned.
-If our actual cumulative FCF for 2012-2014 met or exceeded \$135 million, then the target number of performance share units would be earned.
-If our actual cumulative FCF for 2012-2014 met or exceeded \$135 million, then the maximum number of performance share units would be earned.
+The target cumulative FCF for 2013, 2014 and 2015 was \$28.5 million, \$30.5 million and \$36.5 million.
+The spectively.
+The sum of these, which constituted the target level performance goal for the performance share units, was \$95.5 million.
+The threshold level of cumulative FCF for the performance share units was \$67.8 million.
+The maximum level of cumulative FCF for the performance share units was \$135.0 million.
+If our actual cumulative FCF for 2013-2015 met or exceeded \$95.5 million, then the target number of performance share units would be earned.
+If our actual cumulative FCF for 2013-2015 met or exceeded \$95.5 million, then the target number of performance share units would be earned.
+If our actual cumulative FCF for 2013-2015 met or exceeded \$95.5 million, then the target number of performance share units would be earned.